China Sourcing Agents

 WiFi + BLE Module (ESP32-S3 / ESP32-C3)

-ESP32-S3 and ESP32-C3 based WiFi + BLE 5.0 modules with integrated antenna or U.FL connector.
+ESP32-S3 and ESP32-C3 WiFi + BLE 5.0 modules, integrated antenna or U.FL connector.
 CE/RED and FCC certified.
-OEM from 1,000 units for smart home, IoT, and consumer electronics.
+OEM from 1,000 units for smart home and IoT.

 Chip Espressif ESP32-S3 (dual-core) / ESP32-C3 (single-core RISC-V)